vondacho/arch-blueprint-kotlin/doc/tech/miscellaneous.md

 ## Spring profiles

-- `dev` defines credentials and access control for **test** and **admin** users.
+- `local` execution on local Postgres databases on port 5432.
 - `test` defines credentials and access control for **anonymous**, **test** and **admin** users.
-- `jpa` enables persistence with relational database using JPA interface.
+- `r2dbc` enables persistence with relational database using R2DBC reactive driver.
-- `postgres` configure datasource to use a local database running on port 5432.